 Some examples of research data include:

 Research Data Management is essential at all stages within the Research Data LifeCyle.
-A Data Management Plan will assist you to identify how you are going to capture and format, organise and store, share and reuse, and examine long term preservation options through out the various stages of a research project.
+A Data Management Plan will assist you to identify how you are going to capture; format; organise; store; share; reuse; and examine long-term preservation options throughout the various stages of a research project.
 The Digital Curation Centre's DCC Curation Lifecycle Model is one example.

-This short documentary produced by Piers Video Production, offers a unique insight into the importance of providing access to research data and the risks of not managing data effectively.
+This short documentary DDC: Managing research data produced by Piers Video Production, offers a unique insight into the importance of providing access to research data and the risks of not managing data effectively.